dswann101164/azure-noob-blog/posts/2025-12-13-azure-landing-zone-reality-check.md

 Get those right, and your Landing Zone will remain stable — even in a complex enterprise.

+But there's a deeper question: even with perfect operational maturity, can you explain your Landing Zone's costs to the CFO?
+This is the defensibility gap I explore in [You Can't Govern What You Can't Explain on a Napkin](/blog/azure-governance-napkin-test/)—architecture is necessary but not sufficient for governance.

 ---

 ## 💡 Want the Complete Landing Zone Assessment Framework?